 By early-mid June, juvenile Tree Swallows with light dusky “bibs” are flying about, often intermingling with other swallows, such as Bank Swallows.
-At first glance, both of these species have brownish uppersides and both can show a breast band; however, a juvenile Tree Swallow’s breast band differs from that of a Bank Swallow’s by being grayish rather than brown, fading in the center, and lacking well-defined edges and the central downward spike (Wilds 1985).
-Tree Swallows are hefty with broad-based wings, often held straight out, lending to a strongly triangular shape overall; their wingbeats are noticeably less rapid and less shallow than those of Bank Swallows.
-With Bank, the wings are quite tapered and often held at an angled orientation (exacerbating the tapered look, such as seen in the Bank at right in the photo); the body is short and tapered….overall, a dainty bird, and one that is dwarfed by a close-flying Tree Swallow.
+At first glance, both of these species have brownish uppersides, and both can show a breast band.
+However, a juvenile Tree Swallow’s breast band differs from that of a Bank Swallow’s by being grayish rather than brown.
+The band fades in intensity towards the centre and lacking sharp edges and the central downward spike (Wilds 1985).
+Tree Swallows are hefty with broad-based wings, often held straight out, leading to a sharply triangular shape overall; their wingbeats are noticeably less rapid and less shallow than those of Bank Swallows.
+With Bank, the wings are quite tapered and often held at an angled orientation (exacerbating the tapered look, such as seen in the Bank at right in the photo); the body is short and conical.; overall, a dainty bird, and one that is dwarfed by a close-flying Tree Swallow.

 When availed a back-on view, keep an eye on the upperparts: with Bank, the darker wings and tail contrast with the slightly paler rump; with Tree, look for the even brownish wash throughout and a whitish spur to the sides of the rump.